myquartz/tomcat-libxslt/README.md

 </Engine>
 ~~~

-## CDI / CXF enable
+### CDI / Jax-RS enabled

-To enable CDI support by Tomcat OWB/Jax-RS modules (from verion 9 to 10), you can set `CDI_ENABLE=yes` or `CDI_ENABLE=true`.
-The base name of image are `tomcat-xslt-cdi` is bundle with jar libraries that support CDI/Jax-RS web application.
+To enable CDI support by Tomcat OWB/CXF modules (from verion 9 to 10), you can set `CDI_ENABLE=yes` or `CDI_ENABLE=true`.
+The base name of image are `tomcat-xslt-cdi` is bundle with jar libraries that support CDI/CXF web application.
 See https://tomcat.apache.org/tomcat-9.0-doc/cdi.html for more detail.

 When CDI enable, together with added libraries, the Server element in server.xml file will be added the following element: